Convergences of looptrees coded by excursions: Probabilistic applications

 \subsection{Invariance principle for random discrete looptrees}

-Let $\tau$ be a plane tree defined as at the start of Section \ref{application_proba}.
-We associate a discrete looptree $\mathsf{Loop}(\tau)$ with $\tau$, defined as the graph on the set of vertices of $\tau$ where two vertices $u\leq v$ are joined by as many edges as verified conditions among the following: \begin{itemize} \item $u$ and $v$ are consecutive siblings of the same parent, which means $u=\overleftarrow{u}*(j)$ and $v=\overleftarrow{u}*(j+1)$ with some $j\geq 1$. \item $v$ is the first child of $u$ in $\tau$, which means $v=u*(1)$, \item $v$ is the last child of $u$ in $\tau$, which means $v=u*(k_u(\tau))$, \item $u=v$ and $u$ does not have any children, which means $k_u(\tau)=0$. \end{itemize} In particular, if $v$ is the unique child of $u$ in $\tau$, then they are joined by exactly two edges.
+Recall the formalism of words presented at the start of Section~\ref{application_proba}.
+Let $\tau$ be a plane tree.
+The discrete looptree $\mathsf{Loop}(\tau)$ associated with $\tau$ is defined as the graph on the set of vertices of $\tau$ where two vertices $u\leq v$ are joined by as many edges as verified conditions among the following: \begin{itemize} \item $u$ and $v$ are consecutive siblings of the same parent, which means $u=\overleftarrow{u}\! *\! (j)$ and $v=\overleftarrow{u}\! *\! (j\! +\!
+1)$ with some $j\! \in\! \mathbb{N}^*$. \item $v$ is the first child of $u$ in $\tau$, which means $v=u*(1)$, \item $v$ is the last child of $u$ in $\tau$, which means $v=u*(k_u(\tau))$, \item $u=v$ and $u$ does not have any children, which means $k_u(\tau)=0$. \end{itemize} In particular, if $v$ is the unique child of $u$ in $\tau$, then they are joined by exactly two edges.
 We endow this graph with the graph distance (every edge has unit length) and with the uniform probability measure on its vertices, and we distinguish $\varnothing$ as its root so that $\mathsf{Loop}(\tau)$ can be seen as a pointed weighted compact metric space.
-We can also inductively construct $\mathsf{Loop}(\tau)$ by first arranging $\varnothing,(1),(2),...,(k_\varnothing(\tau))$ into a cycle of length $k_\varnothing(\tau)+1$, then by gluing the root of $\mathsf{Loop}\left(\theta_{(j)}\tau\right)$ respectively on $(j)$ for each $1\leq j\leq k_\varnothing(\tau)$.
+We can also inductively construct $\mathsf{Loop}(\tau)$ by first arranging $\varnothing,(1),(2),\ldots,(k_\varnothing(\tau))$ into a cycle of length $k_\varnothing(\tau)+1$, then by gluing the root of $\mathsf{Loop}\left(\theta_{(j)}\tau\right)$ respectively on $(j)$ for each $1\leq j\leq k_\varnothing(\tau)$.
+See Figure~\ref{discrete_looptree_associated} for example.
 There are other ways to associate a discrete looptree with a tree.
-For example, Curien and Kortchemski make $\varnothing$ correspond to a cycle of length $k_\varnothing(\tau)$ in \cite{curien2014}.
+For example, Curien \& Kortchemski~\cite{curien2014} make $\varnothing$ correspond to a cycle of length $k_\varnothing(\tau)$.
 For another version of the looptree, they erase the edges linking a leaf to itself.
-In \cite{marzouk_similaire}, Marzouk contracts the last edge of each cycle, so that more than two cycles can share the same point.
+Marzouk~\cite{marzouk_similaire} contracts the last edge of each cycle, so that more than two cycles can share the same point.